MASt3R-Fusion: Integrating Feed-Forward Visual Model with IMU, GNSS for High-Functionality SLAM: Acknowledgments

 \section{Acknowledgments}

+This work was supported by the National Science Fund for Distinguished Young Scholars of China (42425401), the National Natural Science Foundation of China (423B240), the National Key Research and Development Program of China (2023YFB3907100), and the China Postdoctoral Science Foundation-Hubei Joint Support Program (2025T041HB).
 The implemented MASt3R-Fusion is developed by the GREAT Group, School of Geodesy and Geomatics, Wuhan University.
 The numerical calculations in this paper have been done on the supercomputing system at the Supercomputing Center of Wuhan University.